harver-engineering/bat/docs/step-reference.md

 [redirect status code](https://en.wikipedia.org/wiki/URL_redirection#HTTP_status_codes_3xx) the redirect will not be followed.

-To assert to response header for the "location" use the appropriate separate step
+To assert the associated Location header use the appropriate separate step

 **Example**
 ```js